 How to Throw a Rave Party for Teenagers

 If you're looking for a fun theme for your teen's next party, consider throwing a rave.
 These parties are fairly inexpensive and lots of fun.
 We hosted a rave a few years ago, and it was a huge hit with all the kids that attended.
 There isn't much planning involved because teenagers prefer to make their own fun.
-Once you've got details such as venues, music, and decorations down, you can simply sit back and let the party happen.
+Once you've got details such as the venue, music, and decorations down, you can simply sit back and let the fun happen.

-Kids are big into social networking, so invitations can be sent out over Facebook for free.
-If you prefer to get creative, or get in touch with those that aren't on the social networking scene, you can create inexpensive and fun invites that reflect your rave theme using black construction paper or cardstock and neon gel pens in colors such as green, yellow, orange and pink.
+Kids are big into social networking, so invitations can be sent out over text or social media for free.
+If you prefer to get creative (or want to include anyone who doesn't have a phone or a Facebook account), you can create inexpensive and fun invites using black construction paper or cardstock and neon gel pens in colors such as green, yellow, orange and pink.
 Using these basic supplies you'll be able to make visually stunning invitations.
 You can even attach a thin glow stick or pixie stick to your invite for added flare.

 I prefer larger venues which allow guests to move about freely, but not so overwhelming that the intimacy of the gathering is lost.
-We held our rave in our backyard in a 20 x 20 foot tent with side walls.
+We held our rave in our back yard in a 20 by 20 foot tent with side walls.
 It was the perfect space for the roughly 25 guests.
 We lined one wall with two 8 foot tables and chairs.

 Food and Beverages